hangxingliu/vscode-coding-tracker-server/README.md

 ## 0.4.0

+0. full projects and languages report
+0. i18n support (English, Chinese)(And waiting for your translation)
 1. optimized chart and tooltip of chart display
 2. optimized the frontend codes and replaced frontend builder
 3. optimized request error display